-- Gerald Autler, Boston Planning and Development Agency

-- Lea Beaulieu, neighborhood resident

-- Mark Handley, Harvard University

-- Ben Armstrong, neighborhood resident

-- Sabrina Dorsainvil, Mayor's Office of New Urban Mechanics

-- Bruce Houghton, Harvard-Allston Task Force

-- Elsa Rojas, neighborhood resident

-- Johanna Bernstein, City of Boston Office of Budget Management
+- Gerald Autler, Boston Redevelopment Authority - Lea Beaulieu, neighborhood resident - Mark Handley, Harvard University - Ben Hires, neighborhood resident - Amy Mahler, City of Boston Mayor's Office of Neighborhood Services - Jim Montgomery, neighborhood resident and member, Harvard-Allston Task Force - Elsa Rojas, neighborhood resident - John Hanlon, City of Boston Capital Planning

 It is the goal of the Boston Redevelopment Authority to work with the Executive Committee and the broader community to identify, review and select projects, in accordance with the procedure outlined below, such that the Fund will be disbursed in full over the term of the Institutional Master Plan, ending on November 21, 2023.
+It is currently anticipated that there will be two grant cycles every calendar year, one in the spring and one in the fall.